| News | Portrait | New ways in science management

 New ways in science management

-Dr. Maria Staudte is research coordinator at bidt and supervises the junior researcher programme.
-She is the contact person for doctoral students and knows her way around thanks to her many years of experience in research and teaching - a portrait in the series "People at bidt" about a passion for science, challenges of human-machine interaction and new paths in science management.
+Dr. Maria Staudte is a research coordinator at bidt and supervises the doctoral programme - a portrait of her passion for science and the people behind it, the challenges of human-machine interaction and new approaches in science management.

 © bidt / Klaus D. Wolf